AI-Messiah/AndyMinimalScript/README.md

-# AndyMinimalScript
-Minimal scripting language as simple as posable but will work

 	This is mostly finished except for error handling.
 Not everything has been tested but I was able to make a script that is fully functional.
 I will make a youtube video of it when it is complete.

 	Unlike a lot of things I have seen this has instructions for it and I will document how it works.